 Of course when you are in quarantine you are not allowed to leave your house and should follow the GGD instructions!

 - Have you travelled back from a corona high risk area (code orange/red) in the past 14 days?

 If you have returned from a corona high risk area you have to go in quarantine for 14 days from the time you returned home from travel, to monitor your health, as 14 days is the incubation time of the virus.
 Should you develop complaints in that period, have yourself tested.
 Check out the current travel advise per country by our Ministry of Foreign Affairs.
-Please note: our government currently advises 10 days of quarantine instead of 14 days, but that is only to make it easier for people to stick to the rules.
-The incubation time is still 14 days, so we apply 14 days in our studio.
+Please note: our government currently advises 10 days of quarantine instead of 14 days, as most people get ill within 10 days.
+However the incubation time of the virus is still 14 days, so we apply 14 days in our studio.

 We will keep contact details for GGD Amsterdam

 For the GGD (municipal health service) Amsterdam we are obliged to keep a record for each class of each participant’s name, email-address, and telephone number.
 This is to be able to help the GGD in their source & contact research in case one of the class participants is diagnosed with the coronavirus and contacts need to be informed and instructed (please note people with corona related complaints are excluded from class through the Health Check we do upfront, but the GGD contact research applies for contacts of the corona patient 2 days before their complaints start).
 If you have been diagnosed with the coronavirus while visiting our studio, please inform us so we can report this to the GGD.